 I am happy to report that this lens rocks.

 In the center of the frame, the Canon RF 15-35mm F2.8 L IS USM Lens turns in very sharp results over the entire focal length range even with a wide-open f/2.8 aperture.
-The 28mm f/2.8 results from our review lens are just slightly softer than the other focal lengths but this focal length becomes similarly sharp as the rest at f/4.
-Otherwise, you will be pressed to notice the difference in sharpness (resolution and contrast) brought about by f/4.
+The 28mm f/2.8 results from our our two review lenses are just slightly softer than the other focal lengths, but this focal length becomes similarly sharp as the rest at f/4.
+Otherwise, aside from a slight improvement shown at 24mm, you will be pressed to notice the difference in sharpness (resolution and contrast) brought about by f/4.

 Especially at ultra-wide-angles, image quality typically degrades as the image circle's radius is traversed, meaning that corners are seldom rendered as crisply as the center of the frame.
 While I won't go as far as saying the corner performance equals the center performance in this case, the corners are rendered very well, even at f/2.8.
-Stopping down slowly improves periphery performance but clearing peripheral shading increasing contrast accounts for much of the improvement.
+Stopping down slowly improves periphery performance but clearing peripheral shading yielding increasing contrast accounts for much of the improvement.

 In addition to our standard lab tests, I like to share some real-world examples.
 The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "2" out of 10 (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).

 The EOS R's imaging sensor does not appear to be challenging this lens' performance.
 Details are being nicely resolved at f/2.8 and the results show little reason to stop down for resolution and contrast purposes.

 This testing often illustrates a detrimental lens attribute referred to as focus shift, the plane of sharp focus moving forward or backward as the aperture is narrowed (residual spherical aberration or RSA).
 That is not an issue with this lens.
 Depth of field increases very evenly in front of and behind the focused distance as the aperture narrows.